openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td><b>Data provider API implementation:</b> Extension fully implements and registers to at least one of the three Zowe Explorer interfaces or alternatively throw exceptions that provide meaningful error messages to the end-user in the 'Error.message' property that will be displayed in a dialog.</td>
+   <td><b>Data provider API implementation:</b> Extension fully implements and registers to at least one of the three Zowe Explorer for VS Code interfaces or alternatively throw exceptions that provide meaningful error messages to the end-user in the 'Error.message' property that will be displayed in a dialog.</td>
  </tr>

  <tr>